-• Background: State the relevance of the research and applicability of the proposed findings to at least one of the FY16 OPORP OORA Focus Areas and areas of encouragement, if applicable.
+Background: State the relevance of the research and applicability of the 0 proposed findings to at least one of the FY17-18 JPC-8/CRMRP NMSIRRA Focus Areas.
 Present the ideas and reasoning behind the proposed work.
 Cite relevant literature and pilot, preliminary, or preclinical data as appropriate.

-For research involving human subjects:
+For clinical trials, clinical studies, and preclinical research involving human subjects:

 - Provide a summary of relevant prior clinical and preclinical work and distinguish how the proposed study differs from other relevant or recently completed research.
-Include a discussion of any current clinical use of the intervention under investigation and/or details of its study in clinical trials for other indications (as applicable). - Hypothesis or Objective: State the hypothesis to be tested or the objective to be reached. - Specific Aims: Concisely explain the project's specific aims to be funded by this award.
+Include a discussion of any current clinical use of the intervention under investigation and/or details of its study in clinical trials for other indications (as applicable). - Hypothesis or Objective: State the hypothesis to be tested or the objective to be reached. - Specific Aims: Concisely explain the project's specific aims to be funded by 0 this award.

-Research Strategy: Describe the study design, methods, models, and analyses, including appropriate controls and statistical analyses, in sufficient detail for assessment of the application.
+• Research Strategy: Describe the study design, methods, models, and analyses, including appropriate controls and statistical analyses, in sufficient detail for assessment of the application.
 Explain how this research strategy will meet the research goals and milestones.
 Describe the statistical plan including power analysis, as appropriate, for the research proposed.
 Address potential pitfalls and problem areas and present alternative methods and approaches.
 Provide a well-developed, well-integrated, and detailed research plan that supports the translational feasibility and promise of the approach.
-Describe the methods that will be used to recruit a sample of human subjects from the accessible population (e.g., convenience, simple random, stratified random).
-Provide metrics on the available participants at each research site (e.g., throughput of potential participants).

-For research involving human subjects:
+For clinical trials, clinical studies, and preclinical research involving human subjects: